asyncapi/generator/docs/parser.md

 > Note: If you use the parser as a package, you can also register external schemas.
 For example, you can also write your own schema.

-If the document is valid, the parser provides dereferenced output.
+If the document is valid, Parser returns `AsyncAPIDocument` instance with a set of helper functions that enable easier access to contents of AsyncAPI document.
+The parser provides dereferenced output.
 During the dereference process the AsyncAPI parser substitutes a reference with a full definition.
 The dereferenced output is always in the .json format.
-Parser returns `AsyncAPIDocument` instance with a set of helper functions that enable easier access to contents of AsyncAPI document.
 If a document is invalid, the parser provides a message listing all errors.

+> document under construction